Course | Description |

 CH 141L College Chemistry II Lab | This is a required lab course for CH 141.
 Biology and FS/Lab majors must take the lab concurrently with CH 141. |

-CH 311 Organic Chemistry I | Organic chemistry is the chemistry of carbon compounds.
-This course will emphasize what makes organic chemistry unique within the branches of chemistry and carbon compounds different from other compounds.
-CH 311 is the first of a two-semester sequence of Organic Chemistry courses.
-The course discusses the concepts of structure and bonding in organic molecules.
-It explores various organic molecules and their reactions, such as alkanes, alkenes, alkynes, alkyl halides, and carbonyl compounds.
-An additional laboratory will provide students an opportunity for hands-on exploration of topics covered in lectures and introduce techniques and procedures commonly used by chemists to probe the structure of organic molecules, such as nuclear magnetic resonance, mass spectroscopy, and infrared spectroscopy. |
+CH 311 Organic Chemistry I | Organic chemistry is the study of carbon compounds.
+CH 311 is the first in a two-semester sequence of Organic Chemistry courses.
+The course highlights what makes organic chemistry unique among branches of chemistry and how carbon compounds differ from other compounds.
+It discusses the concepts of structure and bonding in organic molecules, including IUPAC nomenclature and various molecular representations such as bond-line structures, Newman projections, and Fisher projections.
+The course further explores properties of organic molecules like alkanes, alkenes, alkynes, and alkyl halides and studies reactions of organic compounds, such as acid-base, substitution, elimination, and addition.
+An additional laboratory component offers students hands-on experience with the topics covered in lectures and introduces techniques and procedures commonly used by chemists to investigate the structure, properties, and reactions of organic molecules. |

 CH 311L Organic Chemistry I Lab | This is a required lab course for CH 311.
 Biology and FS/Lab majors must take the lab concurrently with CH 311. |